 Once you have your mask on and you are sure there are no obstructions, tighten your mask as you normally would.
 Then hold your mask with one hand and with your other hand, release the tension on one of the buckles.
 You're just trying to relieve any excess tension on the strap, not loosen it.
 This should help give your mask the proper tension and allow it seal better.

 If there is no interference and your mask isn't over-tight, then water getting into the mask could be from exhaling through your nose.
 If you're using your mask and water keeps leaking, clear out the water and try pinching your nose and see if the leaking stops.
 If it does, then that is the problem.
 For some, it's natural to exhale through the nose a little instead of only through the snorkel or regulator.
 If that's the case, it will take a little practice to only exhale through the mouth.

 DOES THE MASK FIT PROPERLY

 If none of the above works, then most likely the issue is simply that the mask doesn't fit your face.
-Since mask skirt that are made from silicone are quite flexible, this is usually not the case but it certainly is possible depending on the size and shape of your face.
+Since mask skirts that are made from silicone are quite flexible, this is usually not the case but it certainly is possible depending on the size and shape of your face.
 If you purchase your mask from your local dive shop, you will want to make sure you test the mask for proper fitment before you purchase it.

 Hopefully if you are having an issue with your mask leaking, one of the solutions we mentioned above will help fix it.
 Sometimes a mask will work perfect on one day and leak the next day.
 It just happens.
 Sometimes something as simple as putting your mask on with a dry face is enough to fix the problem.